-Spur assets (lines, cables, transformers) that cannot be supported via the LV network will have provisions for quick connect standby generation if normal loading exceeds 200kVA.
+Spur assets (lines, cables, transformers) that cannot be supported via the LV network will have provisions for backup generator connection if normal loading exceeds 200kVA.

 Distribution transformers (less than 1,000kVA) will be permitted to overload to the ratings of IEC354.